 - "The system encountered an edge case.
 Please contact support with this reference ID: XYZ."

-The key is specificity.
-"Something went wrong" is useless.
-"Your query matches fewer than 3 historical examples, so I can't predict with confidence" gives users actionable insight into why the failure happened.
+It comes down to specificity.
+"Something went wrong" tells the user nothing.
+"Your query matches fewer than 3 historical examples, so I can't predict with confidence" tells them why — and what to change.
+Choose this pattern wherever the model can name the reason it fell short.

 See also: edge case (ref: line 133)